James Nestor: Breath (2020)

 In May 2020, Nestor published Breath: The New Science of a Lost Art through Riverhead/Penguin Random House.
 The book explores how the human species has lost the ability to breathe properly, shifting from the natural state of nasal breathing to chronic mouth breathing.
 Nestor explores research that argues that this shift (due to the increased consumption of processed foods) has led to a rise in snoring, sleep apnea, asthma, autoimmune disease, and allergies.
 He also worked with scientists at Stanford University whose research suggests that returning to a state of nasal breathing and adopting other healthy breathing habits such as taking slow, deep breaths in a rhythmic pattern, will improve an individual's health.

-In the June 14, 2020, edition of the New York Times (one week after its release), Breath ranked #7 in the "Combined Print & E-Book Nonfiction list."
-That same week, Breath was listed a bestseller in the Wall Street Journal and Los Angeles Times.
-Breath spent 18 weeks on the New York Times bestseller in Spain, Germany, Italy, and Croatia and has sold more than a million copies worldwide.
-Breath will be translated into more than 35 languages, including Mongolian and Slovakian, in 2021 and 2022.
+In the June 14, 2020, edition of The New York Times (one week after its release), Breath ranked #7 in the "Combined Print & E-Book Nonfiction list."
+That same week, Breath was listed a bestseller in the The Wall Street Journal and Los Angeles Times.
+Breath spent 18 weeks on the New York Times bestseller list in Spain, Germany, Italy, and Croatia and has sold more than a million copies worldwide.
+Breath was translated into more than 35 languages, including Mongolian and Slovakian, in 2021 and 2022.

 In May 2020, Breath was awarded the Best General Nonfiction Book of 2020 by the American Society of Journalists and Authors.
 In October 2021, Breath was listed as a finalist for the Royal Society Science Book Prize of 2021.